srinivassaitangudu/helpers1/docs/README.md

 # Readme

-- This file is the entrypoint of all the documentation

-- This file describes all the documentation files in the `docs` directory
+- This file is the entrypoint of all the documentation and describes all the documentation files in the `docs` directory

 - The current file structure is:
   ```bash